Updated on: June 26th, 2022

 To carry others, we have to be “farmed up” ourselves.

-If we want to help others clear dungeons and defeat bosses, we must make sure that we are ready and geared up ourselves.
-If we’re going to help our friends to sort their problems we need to get our stuff in order first.
-Start with ourselves, become independent, capable, and confident first before trying to help others.
+To help others clear dungeons and defeat bosses, we must ensure we are ready and geared up.
+If we’re going to help our friends sort out their problems, we need to get our stuff in order first.
+Start with ourselves and become independent, capable, and confident first before trying to help others.

 We need a good guild to clear endgame content.